CBiS research overview.

 However, the CBiS community is made up of six constituents:

-- The core of full-time dedicated research fellows and staff undertaking the projects at the heart of the Centre’s activities.
+- The core of full-time dedicated research staff undertaking the projects at the heart of the Centre’s activities.

 - Numerous cohorts of practitioners undertaking their Doctorate in Business Administration (DBA), housed within CBiS.

 - Associate Research Staff from the Faculty joining our vibrant research community as well as staff undertaking their research sabbaticals, away from the day-to-day distractions of their Schools and teaching commitments.

 - A team of research professors and readers selected for their proven track record in research leadership, networking, supervision and mentoring, who guide the research themes and mentor individual researchers.

 - A support team selected to manage projects, facilitate funding bids, oversee budgets, organize events and seminars, manage networking, seek publicity for our outputs and create the research family that is CBiS.

 The Faculty’s commitment to research and those undertaking these projects has been reflected in the provision of a dedicated research leadership team and tailored facilities and resources deliberately collected together in a central area of the Faculty of Business and Law, located around the inviting and sociable café area in the Faculty’s newly refurbished Jaguar building.

 By creating such a dynamic and collegiate community, CBiS is well-placed to support the needs of its researchers and collaborations, resourcing the growth of its research clusters, partnerships and networks, while developing the careers of those researchers associated with the Centre.